JavaMuller/hive-test-harness/README.md

 * Maven installed (use latest)
 * A HDP 2.2 cluster.
 I like to use [Ambari Vagrant](https://cwiki.apache.org/confluence/display/AMBARI/Quick+Start+Guide) to install my cluster locally instead of the sandbox.
 Make sure you update `src/main/resources/application.properties` with your cluster info.

-NOTE:  This POC requires Java and Maven.
-It is most easily executed from IntelliJ.

 How to Run
 ----------